ibexa/documentation-developer/docs/guide/data_migration.md

 You can migrate your Repository data, that is Content items, as well as Content Types, languages, Object states, Sections, etc., between installations by using the migration script.

+!!! tip "Public PHP API"

+    You can also manage data migrations with the PHP API, see [Managing migrations](../api/publish_php_api_managing_migrations.mg).

 ## Exporting data

 To export Repository content, use the `ibexa:migrations:generate` command.